-Goal: The Town will maintain a webpage that is dedicated to the MS4 Program and to Stormwater Pollution Prevention.
-This website will contain the effective MS4 permit and coverage letter, the most current MS4 Program Plan, the Annual Report for each permit year covered by the current permit, and a mechanism for the public to report (i) potential illicit discharges, improper disposal, or spills to the MS4, (ii) complaints regarding land disturbing activities, or (iii) other potential stormwater pollution concerns.
-It will also include the methods for how the public can provide input on Roanoke County's MS4 program.
+As part of the Stormwater website, the Town will maintain a webpage dedicated to the MS4 Program, which will contain MS4 permit information, including the effective MS4 permit and coverage letter, the most current MS4 Program Plan, the Annual Report for each permit year covered by the current permit, and a mechanism for the public to report (i) potential illicit discharges, improper disposal, or spills to the MS4, (ii) complaints regarding land disturbing activities, or (iii) other potential stormwater pollution concerns.
+This site will also include the methods for how the public can provide input on the Town's MS4 program.